 The distinction between reacting and responding is an important one and one I have emphasized in my psychotherapy and counseling practice.
 As far as I am concerned, there is a significant—and, at times, very influential—difference between the two.
 Responding can be defined as showing a favorable reaction.
 Reacting, on the other hand, means acting in opposition to a force or influence.
 Let me illustrate what I believe to be the difference and how it affects us in everyday life.

-For one, a reaction may occur within the space of seconds.
+A reaction may occur within the space of seconds.
 Since it is usually immediate, it is often without any thought or deliberation, and may, therefore, not be the optimal way in which an individual would have liked or preferred to handle a situation.
 Reactions are, however, normal and expected.
 Problems arise when the immediacy of a reaction—as opposed to a response—causes interpersonal difficulties for the reacting individual.
 Reactions are often emotionally charged and, therefore, tend to be problematic, especially when they may be associated with anger.
 Those things that we all sometimes say that we wish we could take back are probably reactions, rather than responses.

-Typically, responses are the outcome of thoughtfulness, reflection, consideration for relevant factors, and are often formulated and well presented.
+Responses are typically the outcome of thoughtfulness, reflection, and consideration of the relevant factors, and they are often carefully formulated and well-presented.
 Responses are not usually those things that we “shoot from the hip,” but offer with care, tolerance for differences, and respect for those with whom we interact.